Skip to main content

 Victorian doll of a young girl

 18 July 2024We take a look at the Victorian dolls that belonged to Annie Horatia Jones and were made by her aunt Tamzine Billing in 1886.
-Look out for an exhibition of these dolls that will make an appearance later in 2024 at The London Archives.
+The are on display at The London Archives until 9 January 2025.

 Dolls and the family

-In conjunction with our exhibition, 'Lost Victorian City: a London disappeared' we look a little closer at some of the dolls which are being displayed as part of the exhibit, 'The Domestic World of Annie Horatia Jones' later in 2024.
+In conjunction with our exhibition, 'Lost Victorian City: a London disappeared' we look a little closer at some of the dolls which are being displayed as part of the exhibit.
+'The Domestic World of Annie Horatia Jones' runs until 9 January 2025.
 There are ten dolls in total in the collection which represent members of the family.

 Painting of the architect Sir Horace Jones, a man with a beard and black suit